dscamiss/blog/content/posts/newton-like-method.md

 \end{align*}
 $$
-From this it seems the developments in [1] involve an implicit first-order Taylor series approximation to the (scaled) difference
+From this it seems the developments in [1] involve an implicit first-order Taylor series approximation to the *lookahead value difference*
 \(f(\theta_t) - f(\theta_t - \alpha_t \omega_t)\).
 To understand the size of the error term incurred by using this approximation, observe that